-Through the years, Moran has played a role in the development of key policies, including the Medicare Drug benefit, the establishment of the TRICARE health system, and major legislative, regulatory, and tax policies.
-He touched countless other areas where his analyses of the budgetary impact of legislative and regulatory changes aided policymakers and other stakeholders seeking to improve coverage in Medicare, Medicaid, and other health policy programs.
-Known for his deep understanding of the details with an ever-present consideration for the larger picture, Moran helped clients navigate the complicated American health care system for nearly four decades.
+Through the years, Don played a role in the development of key policies, including the Medicare Drug benefit, where his work aided lawmakers seeking to include coverage for catastrophic prescription drug spending and countless other areas where his analyses of the budgetary impact of legislative and regulatory changes aided policymakers and other stakeholders seeking to improve coverage in Medicare, Medicaid and other health policy programs.

-Today, The Moran Company specializes in research and consulting projects that require in-depth knowledge of both sides of the boundary between the public and private sectors in health care.
-The Moran Company’s analysts help clients evaluate the complex policy and technical issues that arise in health care regulation and reimbursement.
+Don left OMB in 1985 to join ICF Incorporated, a Washington-based research and consulting firm, which subsequently acquired Lewin & Associates, to form The Lewin Group.
+Don worked at Lewin for a variety of clients until June 1998, when he left to found The Moran Company, the firm he would lead for the next 22 years.
+The firm specializes in research and consulting projects that require in-depth knowledge of both sides of the boundary between the public and private sectors in health care.
+The Moran Company’s analysts help our clients evaluate the complex technical issues that arise in health care regulation and reimbursement.

 Don was a graduate of the University of Illinois and was a member of the Society for Industrial and Applied Mathematics, and of the American Medical Informatics Association.

 The Moran Company will continue the legacy that Don built, under the leadership of a cadre of Don’s partners that worked with him for a decade or more, continuing to serve many clients that had relationships that were even longer.